 - Cover, with plastic wrap directly touching the surface, and chill until set, or at least one hour.

 You only have three or four photos to showcase your finished dish (though; your blog may have step by step in between).
 Let’s focus on one killer shot of the finished curd (all thick and amazing and waiting to be slathered on top something, but let’s be honest, hard to showcase through the lens), and build upon the images by filling in space with the simple natural ingredients that create the curd.
 Leverage the lemons, eggs, sugar to tell the story.
 These details are the simple things you can add to make the photos feel real.

 Because lemon curd is fresh and bright, I used a marble slab, white bounce, and background to really build a clean frame for the overall story.
 I fill in the negative space with fresh lemons and light airy baby’s breath.
 These items aren’t arbitrary; I am trying to create an image that highlights the freshness of everything and the season without needed to explain anything further.
 Let the picture do it.

 That’s all this shot is.
 Two pieces of foam core and fresh ingredients.

 Before we delve into the heavy mechanics of the camera, let’s work on framing some really great shots.
 Next time you set your imaginary little table for your readers, look at the picture and ask yourself if everything you have picked to showcase in it tells the story of the dish.
 Do the garnishes fit?
 Are the items filling the frame a part of the story and do they build upon it or are they just there because the scene felt empty.
 Use the space in the frame to create the environment that the dish exists in.
 Is it a warm, comforting soup scene with thick textiles and heavy dishes or a light, airy macaron that is delicate and soft?

 Think about these things and show me how you can build this scene – tag me on Instagram for feedback and let’s work on these photos together!

-Can’t wait to talk more photography with you soon!
+Can’t wait to talk more about photography with you soon!